virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - int -> HashRange(int: minValue, int: maxValue) -> int

 ## HashRangeScaled

+Return a pseudo-random value which can only be as large as the input.

 - long -> HashRangeScaled() -> int
 - long -> HashRangeScaled() -> long